jamesryan83/snappi/README.md

 )
 ```

 Tested on a Samsung Galaxy S5 and Chrome 57 Browser.
 The iOS app is untested

+There's a signed apk in the root folder of the repository if you want to try it out on your phone

 [Website is here](http://snappi.azurewebsites.net/)